zeldaret/mm/CONTRIBUTING.md

 ### Checklist

-Before opening a PR, walk through the following steps to ensure that your code conforms to the style guide & conventions.
+Before opening a PR, walk through the following steps to ensure that your code conforms to the style guide and conventions.

 - `./format.sh` was run to apply standard formatting.
 - `make` successfully builds a matching ROM.
 - No new compiler warnings were introduced during the build process.
+    - Can be verified locally by running `tools/warnings_count/check_new_warnings.sh`
 - New variables & functions should follow standard naming conventions.
 - Comments and variables have correct spelling.